simonborer/decentinternet/content/post/intro-to-aria/index.md

 <pre><code class="language-html">&lt;div role="button"&gt;&lt;/div&gt;</code></pre>

-...is not redundant.
+…is not redundant.
 If you are using a <code>div</code> as a button, there is no semantic indicator that it is meant to function as a button unless you specify it with the <code>role</code> attribute.

 <pre><code class="language-html">&lt;button role="button" /&gt;</code></pre>
-...on the other hand, <em>is</em> redundant.
+…on the other hand, <em>is</em> redundant.
 The native semantics make it apparent to all concerned that this button is, in fact, a button.

 ## Want to be safe?
 Test!